Arts & Culture of Marlborough

 A Legacy in Literature

 In more contemporary times, the beloved and prolific children's author Joy Cowley has strong ties to Marlborough, having lived in the Marlborough Sounds for many years.
 Her enchanting stories, most famously the Mrs. Wishy-Washy series, have captured the imaginations of children worldwide, and her novels for adults have also garnered critical acclaim.
-The influence of the Marlborough landscape and its communities can be felt in the texture of her work, cementing the region's role as a source of inspiration for great New Zealand writing.
+The influence of the Marlborough environment and its communities can be felt in the texture of her work, cementing the region's role as a source of inspiration for great New Zealand writing.

 The Visual Arts: A Community Canvas

 The visual arts in Marlborough are driven by a passionate and collaborative community.
 A central institution is the Marlborough Art Society, established in the mid-20th century.
 For decades, it has been a cornerstone for local artists, providing a space for exhibitions, workshops, and creative fellowship at its gallery based in Blenheim.
-It champions a wide array of media, from painting and sculpture to pottery and textile arts, reflecting the diverse talents within the region.

 Centre Stage: A History of Performing Arts